FIXTradingCommunity/fix-orchestra/docgen/README.md

 To run the documentation generator, enter this command line:

 ```
-java io.fixprotocol.orchestra.docgen.DocGenerator <filename>
+java -jar docgen-1.2.0-RC3-SNAPSHOT-jar-with-dependencies <filename> [output-dir]
 ```

+As the first argument, enter the name of an Orchestra file to document.
+The output directory defaults to "doc".

-Open `index.html` in a browser to view the documentation.
+When generation completes, open `index.html` in a browser to view the documentation.
 There is no other run-time requirement.

 ## File Preparation